 The fortifications of Roman Damascus do not appear particularly impressive; the Barada River gave some additional protection to the northern side of the town, but the lack of other natural barriers was not compensated by high walls and towers, although one must realize that the ground level at that time was most likely some ten ft. lower than it is today.

 The Ayyubids and the Mamelukes did not strengthen the ancient walls in a significant manner, but built a citadel in the north-western corner of the town.

-The Romans believed that each site (mountain, river, wood, etc.) had its own deities (genius loci); this approach led them to accept the beliefs of the countries they conquered; in the case of Damascus the main temple was dedicated to Hadad, a Semitic god; for the Romans Hadad became Jupiter Damascenus (of Damascus); they did the same with Ba'al at Baetocece, a sanctuary north of Damascus.
+The Romans believed that each site (mountain, river, wood, etc.) had its own deities (genius loci); this approach led them to accept the beliefs of the countries they conquered; in the case of Damascus the main temple was dedicated to Hadad, a Semitic god; for the Romans Hadad became Jupiter Damascenus (of Damascus); they did the same with Ba'al at Baetocece, a sanctuary north of Damascus, and Baalbek.

 Eastern Propylaeum of the Temple

 The importance of religion in the Greek-Roman world was not very significant; it is difficult to remember the name of a high priest in Greek or Roman history; at most the names of a clairvoyant such as Tiresias or an augur (a priest who interpreted the will of the gods) such as Calchas come to mind.
 Religion played a much greater role in Egypt and in the Near East; this may explain the size of the Temple to Jupiter in Damascus, which is enormous when compared to that of the whole town.
 It was preceded by two propylaea (entrances) which led to the peribolos, a high wall which surrounded the temenos, the sacred space where the actual temple was located.

 There might be a portico of large pillars